oblinger/HookAnchorApp/Logs/Idea/2023-01 Uniform Compute/UC.md

 ## CORE SEMANTICS

+### UNIFORM DATA

+In essence computer data is symbolic information that affords structured access.

+**VALUE** -- A *value* can be any JSON value.

+**ARGS** -- An *args* is a value that is also a JSON map whose keys are non-negative integers or are strings that are valid Java identifiers.
+By convention, a value associated with the special "^" key is called the ***head***, values associated with whole numbered keys are called the ***fixed args***, and the remaining values are called the ***keyword args***.
+An ARGS can be written in functional form as:
+	head(fixed1, fixed2, ..., key1=value1, key2=value2, ...)

+**MAP** - A *map* (or namespace) is an API that implements a "get" operator that maps its first arg called the "key" onto a value.
+Optionally a map can also implement "set", "len", and "iterate" operators too.
+The following shorthand may be used:
+	map[key]  to get value.    map[key]=value  to set value.   len(map) for its size.   map.map(args) to iterate over all keys except the head of an args

 ### UNIFORM COMPUTE

 At its essence a computer language specifies what happens when you "apply" some "executable" code to some "input" data.